Choosing the Right Skip Size for Your Domestic Project

 Years of experience working in the waste disposal

 If you’re undertaking a renovation project, a home extension or other type of DIY job that is expected to generate a lot of waste, then you’ll need a skip to manage it safely and properly.
 However, with the variety of skip sizes available and the differing needs of certain projects, it can be difficult to know which one is right for you, so in this article, the team at Ward Bros are going to help you make the correct choice.
+We take a look at choosing the right skip size for your domestic project here:

 What size skip do I need for a house extension?

 Perhaps the largest project you can undertake at home, a home extension is going to create a lot of waste, so you’ll need a big skip.
-Think of the things you’ll potentially be discarding – bricks, wood, concrete and other bulky items will take up a lot of room, so you’ll need to consider something like a 6, 8 or 12 yard builders skip.
+Think of the things you’ll potentially be discarding – bricks, wood, concrete and other bulky items will take up a lot of room, so you’ll need to consider something like a 6, 8 or 12-yard builders skip.

 What size skip do I need for a house renovation?

 Much like a house extension, there’ll be a lot of waste when you’re renovating your home.
-You might be ripping out appliances, cupboards and fixtures, and you’ll need somewhere to put them – a 6 yard builders skip will suffice for the removal of things like kitchens and bathrooms.
+You might be ripping out appliances, cupboards and fixtures, and you’ll need somewhere to put them – a 6-yard builders skip will suffice for the removal of things like kitchens and bathrooms.

 What size skip do I need for moving house?

 When moving house, you might conduct a house clearance before you leave to ensure you can organise the belongings you want to keep, the ones you want to sell and the ones you want to donate to charity or throw away.
-Smaller skips are perfect for this job; 3 yard and 4 yard skips can hold 40 and 50 full bin bags respectively, so that should be plenty of space for the things you don’t want, providing they aren’t too bulky.
+Smaller skips are perfect for this job; 3 yard and 4-yard skips can hold 40 and 50 full bin bags respectively, so that should be plenty of space for the things you don’t want, providing they aren’t too bulky.

 What size skip do I need for a garden clearance?

-A garden clearance is likely to generate plenty of bags of waste as you cut down branches, remove plants and dig up soil and earth.
+Garden clearance is likely to generate plenty of bags of waste as you cut down branches, remove plants and dig up soil and earth.
 This means that you’ll need a skip large enough to accommodate the bulky waste you accumulate, but you won’t need to consider the larger end of the skip size spectrum.
 A midi skip – 4 cubic yards and capable of holding 40 full bin bags – is a commonly-used variety for garden clearances.